xchwarze/KIMS/README.md

 ====

 KIMS was the first local and web multi scan of the world which last version came out on 2006 programed by Thor.
-In 2009 it began being developed to the new version by hands of DSR!.
+In 2009 it began being developed to the new version by DSR!.

 Images